SoundCrafterYT/RNGDOOM/README.txt

 8GB RAM or higher

 [Compatibility]
-This mod is compatible with GZDOOM 4.11 and up
+This mod is compatible with GZDOOM 4.11+ and UZDOOM

 [Licensing]
 You are not allowed to redistribute the mod on any shape or form.